-The “termination of treatment” rule does not apply to medical malpractice claims based on misdiagnosis.
+The “termination of treatment” rule does not apply to medical malpractice claims based on misdiagnosis in Minnesota.
 A malpractice claim for failure to diagnose accrues when the plaintiff suffers some form of “compensable damage” as a result of the misdiagnosis.
 MacRae v.
 Group Health Plan, Inc.

 While not a statute of limitations, you need to provide notice within 180 days of the possibility of a claim against certain municipalities.
 Will a Minnesota court let you off the mat if there is no prejudice to the hospital?
 Maybe.
 But if you have the claim within 180 days, make sure you put them on notice pursuant to the statute.
 There is also, not for nothing, a $1.5 million cap on hospitals that are “county entities.”

-What is the Statute of Limitations for Claims by Minors?
+What is the Minnesota Statute of Limitations for Medical Malpractice Claims by Minors?

 When the person injured by medical malpractice is a minor (under the age of 18), the 4-year limitation period is suspended.
 The infancy exception suspends the statute of limitations period for a maximum of 7 years or until the minor turns 19 – whichever is sooner.
 Minn.
 Stat. § 541.15(b).
 The 7-year infancy suspension plus the 4 year limitations period for malpractice actions gives minors a total of 11 years to bring malpractice claims.
 Similar suspensions of the limitations period can apply to persons with mental disabilities.

-Does Minnesota Have a Statue of Repose for Medical Malpractice Claims?
+Does Minnesota Have a Statute of Repose for Medical Malpractice Claims?